 The model defined in Eq.
 2 is used to determine the probability of forming a connection between two nodes.
-It is important to note that θ{ij} is not itself the actual connection probability, but rather indicates a connection score, such that higher values (indicating more viable connections) are more likely to be formed.
-The advantage of using θ{ij} as a connection score rather than a direct probability is it allows the model to be formulated such that density can be strictly controlled, which is important because many topological properties depend on the number of edges in the network.
+It is important to note that $\theta{ij}$ is not itself the actual connection probability but rather indicates a connection score, such that higher values (indicating more viable connections) are more likely to result in a connection.
+The advantage of using $\theta{ij}$ as a connection score rather than a direct probability is that it allows the model to be formulated such that density can be strictly controlled, which is important because many topological properties depend on the number of edges in the network.

-Edges are preferentially sampled according to the edge's own θ value, divided by the sum of all other possible θ values (i.e., the scores for other edges which could possibly be formed), which we term P{ij} .
-A single edge is selected at each model iteration according to the probability P{ij} , and this procedure is repeated until the desired number of edges have been added into the network.
+Edges are preferentially sampled according to the edge's own $\theta$ value, divided by the sum of all other possible $\theta$ values (i.e., the scores for all other edges that could possibly be formed), which we term $P{ij}$ .
+A single edge is selected at each model iteration according to the probability $P{ij}$ , and this procedure is repeated until the desired number of edges has been added into the network.